 ~ An extension of every glass of iced tea sipped on a lazy summer’s day, propped against life’s most inevitable and unfortunate truths. ~

-Hailing from the land of catfish, moonshine, and grits, Pat Fitzhugh is best known for his books about the history, legends, and lore of the American South.
+Hailing from the land of moonshine and grits, Pat Fitzhugh is best known for his books about the history, legends, and lore of the American South.

-From the eerie swamps of Louisiana to the ghostly homes and misty mountains of Virginia, Fitzhugh’s writing embodies the passions, fears, and tragedies of a region shrouded in mystery and rich in folklore.
-His reverence for the past and scholarly interest in the supernatural are strikingly evident in his style of writing, which not only tingles the spine, but exudes a profound sense of history and place.
+From Louisiana’s eerie swamps to Virginia’s misty mountains, Fitzhugh’s writing embodies the passions, fears, and tragedies of a region rich in folklore and shrouded in mystery.
+His reverence for the past and his keen interest in the supernatural are strikingly evident in his writing, which not only tingles the spine but exudes a profound sense of history and place.

-I take yarns of history, legends, and tragedy, and I weave them into stories that not only entertain, but also shed light on the region’s people and past.
-Tales of ghosts, haints, and spooks are often scary, but adding layers of history and culture creates a sense of realism that makes them even scarier. — Pat Fitzhugh
+I take yarns of history, legends, and tragedies, and weave them into stories that not only entertain, but provide a glimpse into the region’s people and past.
+Injecting culture and history into ghost stories evokes a sense of realism that makes them even more terrifying. — Pat Fitzhugh

 Often hysterically funny, sometimes wrenching, Fitzhugh’s straight-shooting memoir is laced with fine storytelling, sharp wit, and acute observations of life in rural Tennessee.